symfony/symfony-docs/cookbook/controller/error_pages.rst

 depending on your needs:

 #.
 If you just want to change the contents and styles of the error pages to match
-   the rest of your application, :ref:`override default error templates <use-default-exception-controller>`;
+   the rest of your application, :ref:`override the default error templates <use-default-exception-controller>`;

 #.
 If you also want to tweak the logic used by Symfony to generate error pages,
    :ref:`override the default exception controller <custom-exception-controller>`;